The Israel-Hamas War: Operation Iron Sword

 On March 25, the State Department announced that after receiving assurances from Israel, it found no evidence that Israel is violating a recent directive that recipients of U.S. military aid comply with international human rights law.
 The administration had been under pressure from some Democrats to cut aid to Israel on the grounds it was misusing American weapons.

-The same day, the United States abstained on a UN Security Council resolution that demanded “an immediate cease-fire” during Ramadan, “leading to a lasting sustainable cease-fire, and also the immediate and unconditional release of all hostages.”
+The same day, the United States abstained from a UN Security Council resolution demanding “an immediate cease-fire” during Ramadan, “leading to a lasting sustainable cease-fire, and also the immediate and unconditional release of all hostages.”
 Israel read the text as failing to make the release of the hostages a prerequisite for a ceasefire, though the U.S. insisted it was.
 Amb.
 Thomas-Greenfield said, “A ceasefire of any duration must come with the release of hostages.”

 Biden seemed to be straddling a line between his political need to appease progressives in the party who were demanding that he support a ceasefire and abandoning support for Israel’s need to destroy Hamas.
 Israel did not take it that way.
 Netanyahu had agreed in a phone call with Biden to send two of his closest aides—Minister of Strategic Affairs Ron Dermer and National Security Council head Tzachi Hanegbi—for meetings in Washington to discuss the planned ground operation in Rafah that the administration hoped to prevent.
 The prime minister’s office issued a statement, “The United States has abandoned its policy in the UN today....Today’s resolution gives Hamas hope that international pressure will force Israel to accept a ceasefire without the release of our hostages, thus harming both the war effort and the effort to release the hostages.”
 Consequently, he announced he would not send the delegation to Washington.